 - Dwitkubi Seogi – Back Stance

-Video Of Form 3 – Taegeuk Sam Jang
+Video Of Green Belt Form – Taegeuk Sam Jang

 I have found that this Poomsae (as well as the others) can be more easily followed by combining the video and written form

-Form 3 – Taegeuk Sam Jang Step by Step:
+Green Belt Form – Taegeuk Sam Jang – Step by Step:

 From Joon Bi Seogi, turn to your left with your left foot forward and execute a left low block.

 Perform a front kick with your right foot and as soon as it lands, deliver a right middle punch followed by a left middle punch!

 Turn 180 degrees on your left foot, landing your right foot ahead and getting your right arm in a low block.